BDC Hamburger Icon

 How to manage IIS application pools with PowerShell

 Although not a deal-breaker, using the Invoke-Command cmdlet makes the code a little more verbose.
-It can be pretty frustrating the first time you try this because you won’t see that familiar –ComputerName parameter on many of the cmdlets.
+It can be frustrating the first time you try this because you won’t see that familiar –ComputerName parameter on many of the cmdlets.

-Note: Going forward, we’ll build code to input into a scriptblock.
+Here’s how to manage IIS application pools with PowerShell.
+Going forward, we’ll build code to input into a scriptblock.
 We’ll then use Invoke-Command to execute this scriptblock on the remote IIS server.

-1. Import the WebAdministration module.
+2. Import the WebAdministration module.

-To manage application pools, we must first import the WebAdministration module.
+To manage application pools, we must first import the WebAdministration module:

 Import-Module WebAdministration